Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

     sender_agent.send_message(dialogue_id, destination, content)

-On the other side, the `Recipient` must implement the :func:`~oef.agents.Agent.on_message` to specify the behaviour when a message arrives.
+On the other side, the `Recipient` must implement the :func:`~oef.agents.DialogueInterface.on_message` to specify the behaviour when a message arrives.

 The parameters ``dialogue_id`` and ``content`` below will be the same of ``dialogue_id`` and ``content`` above.